Co-Occurring Disorders: Mental Health and Dependence

 The Complex Nature of Co-Occurring Disorders

-Co-occurring disorders are a significant concern in mental health and addiction treatment.
+Co-occurring disorders are a significant concern in mental health and dependence treatment.
 Individuals struggling with these issues often face a dual burden that can exacerbate symptoms of both conditions.
-Mental health disorders like depression, anxiety, and trauma can lead individuals to self-medicate with substances, while addiction can intensify or trigger mental health issues.
+Mental health disorders like depression, anxiety, and trauma can lead individuals to self-medicate with substances, while dependence can intensify or trigger mental health issues.

 The Role of Trauma in Co-Occurring Disorders